sonatype-nexus-community/circleci-nancy-orb/.circleci/circleci-readme.md

       However, the build will proceed and can complete “successfully”, which allows you to verify scripts in your config, etc.

       If the build does complete successfully, you should see a happy yellow `Success!` message.

+  * If the `dev` version of the orb expires, you can get a new one published via:

+    ```
+    circleci orb pack src/
+    circleci orb publish ./orb.yml sonatype-nexus-community/circleci-nancy-orb@dev:alpha
+    ```

 Miscellaneous
 -------------